 - Wrap-up: Best Things to do in Old San Juan

 Castillo San Felipe del Morro El Morro Fort

-El Morro Fort is easily one of the best things to do in Old San Juan.
-This historic UNESCO World Heritage Site was built between the 16th and 18th centuries.
-Founded by Spanish settlers, this fort was designed to help protect Old San Juan from intruders including pirates!
+El Morro Fort is easily one of the best things to do in Old San Juan Puerto Rico.
+This San Juan National Historic Site was built between the 16th and 18th centuries.
+Founded by Spanish settlers, these fortress walls were designed to help protect Old San Juan from intruders including pirates!